 Robots are taking over -- the really dangerous jobs

-Manual welding is extremely hazardous to the human body.
+One of the best examples of robots keeping workers out of harm’s way is robotic welding.
+Repetitive manual welding is extremely hazardous to the human body.
 Dangerous fumes from metals and coatings can lead to serious illnesses.
-Some products contain lead or asbestos, and the exposure can lead to emphysema, lung disease and even kidney failure.
+Some products contain lead or asbestos; and exposure can lead to emphysema, lung cancer and even kidney failure.